Trump Chief of Staff Says His Main Concern Is Trump Eating Enough

 Perhaps dissatisfied with this rebuttal, Trump dispatched his aides to feed a counter-narrative to the conservative New York Post.
 The Post’s authorized account of Trump’s work habits begins, “President Trump’s schedule is so packed amid the coronavirus crisis that he sometimes skips lunch, his aides told the Post — refuting a report that the commander-in-chief spends his days obsessing over TV coverage and eating fries.”
 But the story does not so much refute the Times account as reframe the facts in a more flattering way.

-The Post story is quotes from Trump’s loyal aides commending his work ethic, without directly challenging the facts in the Times account.
+The Post story quotes from Trump’s loyal aides commending his work ethic, without directly challenging the facts in the Times account.
 Several of them praise his tireless habit of calling them at all hours of the day, including one recent 3:19 a.m. phone call.
 Of course, nobody has accused Trump of enjoying unusually high or even adequate levels of sleep.

 Likewise, Trump’s eating habits, a point upon which the Times barely touches, is the subject of obsessive attention by the Post.
 “I can tell you that the biggest concern I have as a new chief of staff is making sure he gets some time to get a quick bite to eat,” says Chief of Staff Mark Meadows.
 “There are times when lunch isn’t even a thought,” says another official, who is anonymous, perhaps out of embarrassment at having their name attached to such a sycophantic quote.
 “A lot of time, there’s either no time for lunch or there is ten minutes for lunch.”